Scholars, Fellowships & Mentor Programs

 The Public Interest Fellows is a comprehensive program for students wishing to pursue a public interest track through law school and a public interest career.
 The program provides supplemental and focused career development support through OPICS, sets curricular guidelines, and fosters a sense of community among the participants.
 Applications for the Public Interest Fellows Program are available on the Admitted Students website between June and August before students matriculate at Georgetown

-The Public Interest Law Scholars (PILS) program provides three-year full tuition scholarships and other professional and academic support to selected incoming Georgetown students dedicated to practicing law in the public interest.
-Scholars are also matched with faculty advisors and attorney mentors who practice in their field of interest.
-Up to eight PILS are chosen each year.
+The Blume Public Interest Scholars program provides three-year full tuition scholarships and other professional and academic support to selected incoming Georgetown students dedicated to practicing law in the public interest.
+Blume Scholars are also matched with faculty advisors and attorney mentors who practice in their field of interest.
+Up to ten Blume Scholars are chosen each year.

 The Business Law Scholars Program is designed to help students gain extensive practical experience to better prepare for a career in corporate law, starting a business, or becoming a partner in a law practice.

 The Transfer Student Peer Mentor Program provides additional support and resources for new J.D. transfer students.

 Georgetown Law’s Tech Law & Policy Scholars program, launched in September 2017, formally recognizes students’ deep focus in the field.

 Tech Scholars participate in two year-long seminars in their 1L and 2L years.